-The conditions we obtain for infinitesimal contraction (Theorem~\ref{thm:main} in Section~\ref{sec:main}) have intuitive appeal: the derivative of the vector field, which captures the infinitesimal dynamics of continuous--time flow, must be infinitesimally contractive with respect to the matrix measure determined by the vector norm used in each discrete mode~\eqref{eq:thm:mu}; the \emph{saltation matrix}, which captures the infinitesimal dynamics of discrete--time reset, must be contractive with respect to the induced norm determined by the vector norms used on either side of the reset~\eqref{eq:thm:Xi}.
-If upper and lower bounds on \emph{dwell time} are available, we can bound the intrinsic distance between trajectories, regardless of whether this distance is expanding or contracting in continuous-- or discrete-- time (Corollary~\ref{cor:main} in Section~\ref{sec:main}).
-Conversely, if the hybrid system is contractive with respect to the intrinsic distance metric (defined in Section~\ref{sec:prelim:distance}), we show that the system is infinitesimally contractive in continuous and discrete time (Theorem~\ref{thm:converse} in Section~\ref{sec:converse}).
+}, must be contractive with respect to the induced norm determined by the vector norms used on either side of the reset~\eqref{eq:thm:Xi}.
+If upper and lower bounds on \emph{dwell time} are available, we can bound the intrinsic distance between trajectories, regardless of whether this distance is expanding or contracting in continuous- or discrete- time (Corollary~\ref{cor:main} in Section~\ref{sec:main}).
+Furthermore, if the hybrid system is contractive with respect to the intrinsic distance function (defined in Section~\ref{sec:prelim:distance}), we show that the system is necessarily infinitesimally contractive in continuous and discrete time (Theorem~\ref{thm:necessity} in Section~\ref{sec:necessity}).
 We present several examples (in Section~\ref{sec:main}) and applications (in Section~\ref{sec:appl}) to illustrate these theoretical contributions, and conclude with a discussion of our results and possible extensions (Section~\ref{sec:disc}).